How to Dress Like the Stylish 1950s Woman

 Fashion for women was at its height in the mid-20th century.
 It was a time when women couldn’t wait to look good once again and certainly went all out to bring back style into their lives.

 For fashion houses and fabric manufacturers, it was a great welcome back from the austere times of the 1940s brought on by the effects of the 2nd World War.
-During the war times, fabrics meant for fashionable clothing was in limited supplies, as was food and other things taken for granted in the pre-war years.
-Because everything was influenced by rationing, women apparel was made from fewer yardages of cloth, into simple outfits using as little threads and materials as possible.
+During the war times, fabrics meant for fashionable clothing were in limited supplies, as were food and other things taken for granted in the pre-war years.
+Because everything was influenced by rationing, women's apparel was made from fewer yardages of cloth, into simple outfits using as little threads and materials as possible.

 Once the war was over, there was increased availability of beautiful fabrics in vast quantities which allowed a new type of fashion to blossom by the 1950s.
 The good times were back again!